Jordan Mailata: Rugby league career

 Jordan Mailata grew up playing rugby league for the Bankstown Bulls, and was selected for the Canterbury-Bankstown Bulldogs' Under 18s team in 2015.
 The Canterbury-Bankstown Bulldogs are a professional rugby league side founded in 1934, and participate in the National Rugby League (NRL) in Australia.
 In 2014, Mailata fainted during a pre-season training session, one week before the Bulldog's first scheduled game in the S.G.
 Ball Cup.
 The S.G.
 Ball Cup is an Under-18s rugby league football competition which is hosted in New South Wales.
 This required surgery to repair both the upper and lower chambers of his heart.
 He went on hiatus from rugby league for over a year.
 During this time, it was reported that Mailata had jumped from 147 kilograms to 166 kilograms.
 After coming back from surgery, Mailata and his two brothers Daniel and Moana played rugby league for Five Dock RSL Junior Rugby League in Five Dock, at the A-grade level in the Balmain competition.
 It was in this competition that Mailata attracted the attention of Ben Rogers, a recruitment agent for the South Sydney Rabbitohs.

 Mailata was then offered the opportunity to join the South Sydney Rabbitohs' U20s team in 2017.
-The South Sydney Rabbitohs offered Mailata a one-year contract worth $5000 to play for the North Sydney Bears.
+The South Sydney Rabbitohs offered Mailata a one-year contract worth AU$5,000 to play for the North Sydney Bears.
 The North Sydney Bears had a partnership with the South Sydney Rabbitohs in which they served as the Rabbitohs reserve grade team.
 This partnership was intact from 2007 until 2018, when the agreement ended.
 It has been stated that Mailata was only offered a reserve-grade contract due to fitness and conditioning concerns.
 The South Sydney coaching staff did not believe that Mailata would be able to physically keep up with the pace and nature of professional rugby league, due to the free-flowing play and limited stoppages in games.
 Mailata was given the advice from his agency to "play a sport that appreciates his size".
 Ultimately, Mailata declined the contract from the South Sydney Rabbitohs.
 There was no bad sentiment between Mailata and the Rabbitohs after the contract offer, as Mailata stated "They gave me a chance.
 Without them, I wouldn't be here".